Overdoes on heroin at McDonald's Playplace

 "Their obligation is to take care of the kids and make sure they're safe, and in this case they were using heroin and the children could have been ... anything could have happened to them," West said.

-Jeffers was due in court at 9 a.m.
-Wednesday but her trial was continued until April 7.
-Palmer's next court date is set for March 27.
+Palmer had a brief court appearance Thursday.
+His next court date set for March 24.
 Municipal Court Judge Megan Shanahan ordered him to stay away from the two children.
 His relationship to them wasn't clear; neither shared his last name, according to court records.

 Mary Haag, head of the Coalition for a Drug Free Greater Cincinnati is working to prevent drug use and make communities safer.
 She believes early prevention can prevent overdoses like what happened Sunday.